Start Shopping Black Friday

 Are you using a microwave simply to re-heat items or pop the occasional bag of popcorn, or, do you plan on cooking casseroles and other larger dishes in it?
 If you’re cooking whole meals in the microwave, you might want to invest in a model with advanced features like select Whirlpool® models with sensor or convection cooking.

 The wattage you need

 The more wattage, the quickler foods cook.
 Most recipes are written for 1,000 watts of power for optimal cooking results.
+If you’re not sure what wattage your microwave has, learn more about different microwaves and their parts to gain a better understanding of how your appliance works.
 If you cook a lot of frozen foods or food from scratch, you may want to aim for higher wattage.

 Find a Whirlpool® microwave that’s the right fit for you

 How do microwaves work to properly cook your food?

 Learn how they heat food, methods to prepare food in the microwave and if they’re safe for use in your home.

 How to clean a microwave inside and out

 Learn how to clean your microwave quickly and simply, from the interior to the turntable.

 What you can and can't put in a microwave